Getting Started with Ruby on Heroku

 Local workstation setup

-First, install the Heroku Toolbelt on your local workstation.
+First, install the Heroku CLI on your local workstation.

-This ensures that you have access to the Heroku command-line client, Foreman, and the Git revision control system.
+This ensures that you have access to the Heroku command-line client, and the

 Once installed, you use the